dsp-uga/team-hasay/README.md

 - Movement_Frames.py applied thresholding to the first frame of each video based on the variances created using Variances.py.

 ## Model Usage
 In order to recreate our results, inside the src directory run the command "python Models.py".
-By default the U-Net model will be ran.
+By default the U-Net model will run.

 ## Results